 The Pfeiffer University MS-PAS Program is an intense academic experience, and to give you the best chance at succeeding, attendance is mandatory.
-Expect to be here all day every weekday.
 There may be classes and activities scheduled in the evening and on weekends.
 You are expected and required to attend all scheduled learning events.

 We recognize PA students are adults, and that there may be other demands on your time, so you are given one excused day (8 hours) of absence per didactic semester.
 Excused absence days do not accumulate semester to semester.
-Absences should be cleared with the Director of Didactic Education by submitting the Absence Request Form (found on Blackboard) before your absence.
-The absence should not be scheduled on days when examinations are being given or when other unique opportunities, such as ACLS training, are scheduled.
+Absences should be cleared with the Director of Didactic Education by submitting the Didactic Absence Request Form (located on Blackboard) to the Program Support Coordinator before your absence.
+The absence should not be scheduled on days when examinations are being given or when unique training opportunities are scheduled.

-To submit an absence request, students should fill out the program's "Absence request form" which can be found on Blackboard and submit it in advance to the Director of Didactic Education for approval.
 Students should notify all instructors of courses that are missed via email.
-All absences due to illness, accident, or other unexpected personal or family events must be reported in writing to the Director of Didactic Education as soon as possible for approval.
+All absences due to illness, accident, or other unexpected personal or family events must be reported in writing to the Director of Didactic Education as soon as possible.
 The clinical year addendum will address absences in the clinical year.

 All other absences that are not pre-approved will be considered unexcused.
-Once the 8 hours of absences (excused or unexcused) per semester have been used, any further requests for social events (early start to a vacation, family reunion, weddings, etc.) will not be granted.
+Once the 8 hour per semester request has been used, and further requests for social events (early start to a vacation, family reunion, weddings, etc.) will not be granted.
 Only urgent medical or emergent absences will be excused on exam days.
 It is up to the program to determine if the absence is considered excused or unexcused and if a make-up exam will be granted.
-Unexcused absences for examinations will result in a grade of zero for the examination and referral to the Director of Didactic Education and possibly the APPRC.
+Unexcused absences for examinations will result in a grade of zero '0%' for the examination and referral to the Director of Didactic Education and possibly the APPRC.